Vuse: Motorsport sponsorship

-In 2019, British American Tobacco (BAT), parent company of Reynolds American, signed a partnership deal with McLaren under its A Better Tomorrow campaign to promote BAT brands Vuse and Velo.
-The partnership was later enchanced, including partnering with McLaren's IndyCar team.
-Vuse partnered with McLaren to race one-off liveries at the 2021 and 2022 Abu Dhabi Grand Prix featuring the works of Egyptian-born, UAE-based artist Rabab Tantawy and Lebanese artist Anna Tangles respectively.
+In 2019, British American Tobacco (BAT) signed a partnership deal with McLaren under its A Better Tomorrow campaign to promote BAT brands Vype, Vuse and Velo.
+The partnership was later enhanced, which includes partnering with the McLaren IndyCar Team.
+Vuse partnered with McLaren to race one-off liveries designed by emerging artists called Driven By Change at the 2021, 2022 and 2023 Abu Dhabi Grands Prix featuring the works of Egyptian-born, UAE-based artist Rabab Tantawy, Lebanese artist Anna Tangles and Saudi Arabian Nujood Al-Otaibi respectively.